How do I know if I'm in labor?

 What about visitors?

-At Yale-New Haven Hospital, we understand the importance of visitors to mom and baby.
+At Yale-New Haven Hospital, we understand the importance of visitors.
 We ask that you read the following visitation policy, so you and your family can have a supportive, pleasant, and safe environment.

 The triage area is for testing and evaluating expecting mothers.
 Because of the type of exams, visiting is limited.